Trustee vacancy information

 About Altus Education Partnership

-Altus Education Partnership is a 4 school Trust based in Rochdale (2 secondary schools, 1 primary and Rochdale Sixth Form College).
-The Trust aims to build a family of inclusive academies from early years to 18 in Rochdale and its surrounds, with the memorandum between Rochdale Sixth Form College and Hopwood Hall College forming the cornerstone of the Trust’s strategy.
-The Trust has an ‘all through’ strategy, with the vision of there being one level three provider (Rochdale Sixth Form College) with a number of secondary and primary schools that operate as main feeder schools.
-The Trust have formed an eligibility criteria to assess schools waiting to the join the Trust against and are mindful that educational and economic efficiency remain a priority.
+Altus Education Partnership is a four-academy trust based in Rochdale (two secondary schools, one primary school, and Rochdale Sixth Form College).
+The trust’s mission is to build a family of inclusive academies from early years to age 18 in Rochdale and its surrounding areas, with the memorandum between Rochdale Sixth Form College and Hopwood Hall College forming the cornerstone of the trust’s strategy.
+Altus has an ‘all-through’ strategy, with the vision of having one Level 3 provider (Rochdale Sixth Form College) supported by a number of secondary and primary schools that enable the intelligent sequencing of the curriculum from early years to age 18.
+All schools in the borough of Rochdale and its surrounding areas are eligible to work with the trust through memoranda of understanding, service level agreements, and, for those interested in joining Altus, through a trust partnership agreement.Â

-The Trust has a commitment to working with Rochdale schools, regularly working with local schools in various supporting capacities.
-The Trust is due to expand to 5 schools in 2025 with an Outstanding primary school joining, and a further 2 schools in current talks about joining Altus.
-Altus also enjoy good relationships with Rochdale Local Authority.
+The trust is committed to working with Rochdale schools and regularly collaborates with local schools in various supporting capacities, such as the Rochdale Enrichment and Activity Hub (REACH) and the Children’s University.
+The trust is due to expand to five academies in 2025 with an outstanding primary school joining, and a number of other schools are in discussions about joining Altus.
+Altus also enjoys good relationships with Rochdale Local Authority.Â

 To be considered, please apply through the Trustee Recruitment Service and reference this role in your application.